 Residential Life - Frequently Asked Questions

 Below are some frequently asked questions to assist you as students prepare to move into our residence halls.
-If you have any additional questions please feel free to contact the Office of Student Living and College Engagement at 315-792-3285.
+If you have any additional questions please feel free to contact the Office of Student Living and Campus Engagement at 315-792-3285.

 Who can a student talk to in their residence hall?

 There is a Resident Assistant (RA) assigned to every floor.
 RAs are students who are trained to assist students with a variety of concerns.
 Your student can also talk to their Area Coordinator (AC) who is a full-time staff member that works within the residence halls and within the Office of Student Living and Campus Engagement in Strebel 206.
 These staff members are an excellent resource on-campus who can assist in a variety of concerns.